riyadhhossain01/codepath/week9/README.md

 - First challenge I faced was when I was loading MHN admin in browser from external network.
 I had to modify VPN Firewall Rule of GCP to allow http traffic from external network.
 - I found my sensor was detecting lots of attack but was not detecting any payload at all.
 So, no malware was being captured.
 After experimenting a while, I found port 445 needs to be accessible from outside network to be able to successfully upload a malware which was not.
 Then, to check for internal network, I have uploaded a malware with metaspoilt from internal network and it was captured by sensor.
 I couldn't figure out how to make port 445 accsible from external network.
+- I also found that if i use honeypot(snort) i found that that i started recieving TOP 5 Attack Signature also payloads.

 ## Resources